hi there, could someone please help me draft a warning for doing personal things during working hours without permission. thanks Charnelle

 From India, Delhi

-What were the activities that she indulges in for 3-4 hours during the day?
+What activities does she indulge in for 3-4 hours during the day?

 From the Office Admin position, she has now been shifted to Stores.
 What are her job specifications?
-Is it like that of a Store-Keeper?
+Is it similar to that of a Store-Keeper?

 What kind of organization is yours?
 What materials does the "STORE" deal with?

-She reports to you, yet you are not able to see/observe whether she is busy with official or personal work.
-However, a director, who must be having lots and lots of responsibilities as compared to you, is able to notice her activities!
+She reports to you, yet you are not able to see or observe whether she is busy with official or personal work.
+However, a director, who must have lots of responsibilities compared to you, is able to notice her activities!

-Can we rule out any chance of any attempt of her being victimized, discriminated, or harassed for reasons best known to your Director?
+Can we rule out any chance of her being victimized, discriminated against, or harassed for reasons best known to your Director?

-How come the matter has been escalated so much so early, so as to warrant the issue of warning letters; without any counseling or verbal warning.
+How has the matter escalated so quickly to warrant the issue of warning letters without any counseling or verbal warning?

 Please don't feel offended by these queries, which are meant to solicit more information and examine every angle.

-It's a pity that your organization lacks an HR department or a good HR officer; who could have gone into these HR related issues.
+It's a pity that your organization lacks an HR department or a good HR officer who could have addressed these HR-related issues.

 Warm regards.